 Michelle Bragg (Winter 2001, DBASSE/BCYF) is has been working on a PhD in public policy at George Mason University.
 Her BA in business administration is from Prairie View A&M. She earned an MS in applied economics from the University of North Texas.
 Michelle was recently a Congressional fellow for the Congressional Black Caucus Foundation, Inc. in Washington, where she worked on women's, children's, and family issues.
 Michelle credits her success and drive to her faith and family, especially her great-grandparents.
 She is very community oriented and hopes to make community activism an integral part of her career.
 Michelle worked for the Board of Children, Youth, and Families, and hoped that her Mirzayan Fellowship would help her gain practical experience in promoting and expanding the national dialogue on family issues, particularly those that center and have significant impacts on African American and Latino families.
 (Updated 04/2009)

-Emily Buehler (Winter 2001, NAS/OPUS) After finishing her PhD in physical chemistry, Emily Buehler (Winter 2001, NAS/OPUS) came to The National Academies as a Mirzayan Fellow in the Office on Public Understanding of Science.
-Following the Fellowship, she took a break from science to work as a bread baker at a natural food co-op.
-The break lasted six years, during which time she taught bread-making classes and eventually wrote and published a book on the science of bread making.
-Emily continues to work part time in the co-op office as the Website and Social Media Coordinator.
-She teaches bread-making classes and is working on her next book, a memoir of a cross-country bicycle trip.
+Emily Buehler (Winter 2001, NAS/OPUS) is an independent editor with a focus on science reports and academic research papers.
+After her Mirzayan fellowship and finishing her PhD in physical chemistry, she took a break from science to work as a bread baker.
+The break lasted six years, during which time she taught bread-making classes and wrote and published a book on the science of bread.
+Emily continues to pursue her own writing between editing assignments.
 Contact via email.
-(Updated 10/2011)
+(Updated 4/2016)

 Abby (Cohen) Schneider (Winter 2001, DELS/OSB) is a federal legislative representative for the Association of California Water Agencies.
 She covers a variety issues including the energy/water nexus, the Safe Drinking Water Act, climate change, and invasive species and represents ACWA's before Congress and federal agencies.
 Before joining ACWA in 2005, she was a science fellow in Senator Dianne Feinstein's office where she was first introduced to California water issues.
 She has also worked as a Mirzayan Fellow for the Ocean Studies Board of the National Research Council.
 Abby received her PhD in environmental chemistry from the University of Maryland.
 Her researched focused on contaminant/sediment interactions and she spent lots of time on the Hudson River.
 Abby received her BS in environmental engineering from MIT.
 Contact via email.
 (Updated 9/2009)